mrakgr/The-Spiral-Language/regret_matching_perf_comparison.md

 There is a myth floating around in programming circles that types make things faster.
 This is true only up to a point - types only make things faster when they are primitive.
 Abstract types such as `a -> b` do not help the compiler that much.
 Minus the tail recursion, the above is similar to what one would write in C. A good compiler would transform it into an imperative loop under the hood.

 The reason why F# would be faster than Pharo then would be that even though it uses abstract types, they restrict the program and make it easier for the JIT to narrow it down further.
-And Spiral is different than F# in that as a part of its typing it directly traces the execution and uses various compiler hints to ward off divergence which allows it to do such deep specialization.
+Ultimately dynamic language JITs have to take advantage of the same kinds of optimizations as static languages to get their performance.
+Spiral is different than F# and Pharo both in that as a part of its typing it directly traces the execution through the whole program ahead of time and uses various compiler hints to ward off divergence.
+This allows it to do such deep specialization.

-The code written in Pharo while being slower does have the benefit of being the most generic of the 3 versions.

 # Spiral Version (Compiled)